 Peters is also the publisher of Alan Hovhaness, George Crumb, Georgs Pelecis, and other modern and contemporary composers.
 Peters brought Soviet composers to Germany and the US, so you might also own a salmon-colored edition of Prokofiev, Shostakovich, Kabalevsky, Khachaturian, and others.

-Peters has dabbled in the "urtext" market, but is not depending on it as their primary source of income.
+Peters has dabbled in the "urtext" market but is not depending on it as their primary source of income.
 You might have run into the urtext edition of Rococo Variations, edited by Raphael Wallfisch.
-It's a decent edition, not my favorite (if there can be one for this piece).
-It's well-engraved, but does contain errors beyond the sources for the piece.
+It's not my favorite (if there can be one for this piece).
+It's well-engraved but does contain dozens of errors beyond the sources for the piece.
 Just note that this is the original version of the piece (which I fully endorse).
 Peters is also working on urtext editions of Haydn, which are solid rivals to Henle.

 For baroque music, there are editions of Degli Antonii (avoid), Bach Suites, Tartini and Leo concertos, and the complete Vivaldi edition.
 You will see many of the Vivaldi "Ricordi-urtext" posted on IMSLP, edited by Malipiero and Ephrikian.
 Don't buy into the "urtext" aspect of it.
 Although these editions use the manuscripts as sources, the editors freely added a bass part (different from the basso continuo) and an unreliable cembalo part.
 If you are a novice at Vivaldi, you might appreciate the prescriptivism, but period ensembles won't use these as printed.
 The alternative to Vivaldi would be the Ars Antiqua edition, which is not good either.
 I usually make my own editions of Vivaldi's concertos if I need to program them.